JoKeyser/nidaqmx-tk-gui-plotter/README.md

 ## License

-This project is licensed under the CC0 1.0 Universal Creative Commons License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the CC0 1.0 Universal Creative Commons License - see the [LICENSE](LICENSE) file for details.
+A simple summary and translations of the CC0 license are available at <https://creativecommons.org/publicdomain/zero/1.0/>.